 Credit and Replacement Risk.

-(2) Fair Value of Swaps book is the Net MTM receivable or Payable on
+2) Fair Value of Swaps book is the Net MTM receivable or payable on the

 undertaken by the Bank to hedge its own books and for managing asset

 and liability mismatches.
 Currency swap has been undertaken with